ingobecker/crate/README.md

 * fulltext-search with autocompletion
 * restricted search inside own albums

+The app was developed and tested using Archlinux.
+Due to a lack of access to proprietary operating-systems i can only assure proper operation on above-named systems and the like.

 ## Runtime requirements

 This rails app has the following runtime-dependencies: